 Total Indebtedness Ratio (Leverage) and Senior Indebtedness Ratio (Senior Leverage):

 Leverage and Senior Leverage are formulated in accordance with the BCA and are components of the maximum leverage and senior leverage ratios permitted by the BCA.
 Management considers Leverage and Senior Leverage to be important indicators of our ability to incur additional debt under our BCA, our ability to service our existing debt and the extent of our compliance with the leverage and senior leverage covenants in our BCA.
 We believe that industry analysts and investors commonly use our level of compliance with the financial covenants contained in our BCA as a measure of our ability to service existing debt and our liquidity, generally.

-The following tables provide reconciliations between 1) Net Income Available to Common Shareholders and Free Cash Flow, EBITDA, Television Broadcast Cash Flow, and Adjusted EBITDA, 2) between debt on the balance sheet and Indebtedness and Senior Indebtedness, and 3) between EBITDA and Adjusted EBITDA.
+The following tables provide reconciliations between 1) Net Income and Free Cash Flow, EBITDA and Television Broadcast Cash Flow, 2) between debt on the balance sheet and Indebtedness and Senior Indebtedness, and 3) between EBITDA and Adjusted EBITDA.
 These non-GAAP financial measures should be considered in addition to, and not as a substitute for, net cash flow from operating activities, net cash flow from investing activities and financing activities, net loss or net income, operating income, and debt, as well as other measures of financial performance reported in accordance with GAAP.